PanPraescribens/primitive-survival/README.md

 <h3>Rope Bridge</h3>

-The rope bridge is a bit of an aside from primitive survival, and it's currently the only block that's suitable for Creative Building.
+The <b>Rope Bridge</b> is a bit of an aside from primitive survival, and it's currently the only block that's suitable for Creative Building.
 Build it with three boards (any type of wood) and two trotlines.
 I added this block because it wasn't much of a stretch after getting that trotline mostly fleshed out.

 <Recipe>